somaSystems/lifeTimes/README.md

 <p>

-TODO: Improve UI by either removing `.in_plot_measured_variables = TRUE` argu,ent, and making it automatic when only one categorical is entered, OR make it possible to enter only one categorical, while `.in_plot_measured_variables = FALSE`.
+TODO: Improve UI by either removing `.in_plot_measured_variables = TRUE` argument, and making it automatic when only one categorical is entered, OR make it possible to enter only one categorical, while `.in_plot_measured_variables = FALSE`.